 You’ll need to be tested for both of these infections before starting treatment, and stay up-to-date on all necessary vaccines, including an annual flu shot.
-IL-17 inhibitors have also been shown to exacerbate IBD symptoms, or bring on new cases of IBD, so they are not appropriate for people with enteropathic arthritis.
+IL-17 inhibitors have also been shown to exacerbate IBD symptoms associated with ulcerative colitis and Crohn's, or bring on new cases of IBD, so they are not appropriate for people with enteropathic arthritis.

 Be sure to discuss these and any other health issues you may have with your rheumatologist.
 Your doctor can determine if the benefits of biologics outweigh the risks for you.

 While they vary by biologic, other side effects may include:

 Swelling at site of injection